• Home

 What You Need

-1 or more Sipahi (depending on the number of players)
+• One or more Sipahi (Soldier), depending on the number of players

 Gameplay Instructions

-The Raja reveals his role to everyone.
-The Raja then calls upon the Mantri to identify the Chor from the remaining two players.
+3. The Raja then calls on the Mantri to identify the Chor.

-The Mantri declares their guess, pointing to the player they believe is the Chor.
+4. The Mantri points to the player they suspect is the Chor.

-After each round, the roles are shuffled and redistributed so that everyone gets a chance to play different roles.
+After each round, the chits are reshuffled and redistributed so that players get different roles over time.

 Winning the Game